tribell4310/bead-assay/README.md

 ![Capture_1_-_Position_1__81__DAPI_26_B_binarymask](https://github.com/tribell4310/bead-assay/assets/67428134/7103ba8a-5de7-49fe-b770-34d6ff0e1a79)

+# What's New

+ - 1 Feb 2024: Added an optional [docker](https://www.docker.com/) enviornment with all functions precompiled.
+Build the docker image on your system with `docker build -t beads .`, then run with `docker run -it --rm beads`.

 # Approach

 The bead assay is a twist on a traditional immunourification (IP) assay.
 In a traditional IP, one protein (the "bait") is bound to a resin and the amount of a second protein (the "prey") is measured, usually by SDS-PAGE or immunoblotting.
 Though robust, this method is not particularly quantitative, and is limited to looking at protein preys.